 People often like their kitchen to feel cosy or country in style, and both can still be achieved with a mainly white décor, as the accessories, foliage and shelving you choose will mainly dictate the look and feel of your kitchen.
 White paint, tiles or shelving might need more regular cleaning than other colours but they will give a beautiful clean and tidy look to your kitchen.

 We all want our bathrooms to look pristine, and a white design is a very effective way of achieving this.
-Keeping your bathroom light and white means it will appear larger, more spacious, and brighter (and the perfect place to take a well-deserved relaxing bath!)
+Keeping your bathroom light and white means it will appear larger, more spacious, and brighter (and the perfect place to take a well-deserved relaxing bath!).
+Consider switching to white shower curtains and floor tiles for that bigger, brighter feel.

 This article originally appeared on Tradesmen.ie.